 - Ballistic missile submarines.
 Through 2008, China had only one ballistic missile submarine.
 By 2016, that figure had grown to four. - Aircraft carriers.
 Until 2012, China had no aircraft carriers.
 China's first carrier entered service in 2012.
-China is building one or two additional carriers, and observers speculate China may eventually field a total force of four to six carriers. - Corvettes (i.e., light frigates).
+China is building two additional carriers, and observers speculate China may eventually field a total force of four to six carriers. - Corvettes (i.e., light frigates).
 Until 2014, China had no corvettes.
-Since then, China has built corvettes at a rapid rate, and at least 31 had entered service as of early 2017, with some observers projecting an eventual force of more than 60.
+Since then, China has built corvettes at a rapid rate, and 37 had reportedly entered service as of November 2017, with some observers projecting an eventual force of 60.